mozilla/pkipolicy/rootstore/policy.md

     requests in a manner that we deem acceptable for the stated purpose(s) of the certificates;
-5.  verify that all of the information that is included in SSL certificates remains current and correct at time intervals of 395 days or less;
+5.  verify that all of the information that is included in SSL certificates remains current and correct;
+6.  perform domain validation pursuant to section 3.2.2.4 of the Baseline Requirements at intervals of 395 days or less;
-6.  otherwise operate in accordance with published criteria that we deem acceptable; and
+7.  otherwise operate in accordance with published criteria that we deem acceptable; and
-7.  ensure that all certificates within the scope of this policy, as described in Section 1.1, adhere to this policy.
+8.  ensure that all certificates within the scope of this policy, as described in Section 1.1, adhere to this policy.

 CAs MUST follow and be aware of discussions in the